jetbrains-academy/introduction_to_python/Data structures/Dictionary keys/task.md

 Try to figure out what's wrong with this dictionary and fix it.

-<div class="hint">Remember that dictionary keys can only be immutable types?
-You could replace the list with several individual key:value pairs with
+When fixing, be aware of the following requirements
-keys of type <code>str</code> or with a tuple.</div>
+- Since the dictionary keys can be only immutable types, replace the list with several individual `key:value` pairs with keys of type `str` or with a tuple.
-<div class="hint">Remember that keys need to be unique?
-You could rename one of the 'Bob' keys.</div>
+- Since the keys need to be unique, rename one of the 'Bob' keys to any name you want.